zhouyunyan/LungARGs/README.md

 ## Other_Figures_data.xlsx
 Other_Figures_data.xlsx: The source data of figures plotted in Excel.
-If two figures were plottted with the same one raw data file, we named that sheet like "Fig.1a,b".